Last updated on February 20th, 2020 at 11:17 am

 Around the Old Road Gallery we also admired some of the dozens of peacocks that roam this area.

 You’ll have an easy time finding a place to pause for a snack.
-Here are a few suggestions: Midway Café and Coffee Bar, MM 80.4, which earns 4.5 stars on both Yelp and TripAdvisor; Lazy Days Restaurant, MM 79.8 oceanside, has excellent fresh fish and a spectacular ocean view, and Ma’s Fish Camp, MM 81.5 oceanside, for seafood and key lime pie.
-There are many others.
+Here are a few suggestions: Midway Café and Coffee Bar, MM 80.4, which earns 4.5 stars on both Yelp and TripAdvisor; Lazy Days Restaurant, MM 79.8 oceanside, has excellent fresh fish and a spectacular ocean view.

 Here’s a Florida Rambler story about how Islamorada is emerging as a hub for activities.

-Between MM 71 at the Channel 5 Bridge to the end of the historic Long Key Bridge at MM 62
+The 18-mile-round-trip section of the Florida Keys Overseas Heritage Trail from MM 71 at the south end of the Channel 5 bridge and the end of the historic Long Key Bridge at MM 62 used to be one of my favorite sections to ride.

-Once you cross Long Key Bridge, however, the improved trail ends and is just a 3-foot-lane along the shoulder for the next two miles south.
+Once you cross Long Key Bridge, the improved trail ends and is just a 3-foot-lane along the shoulder for the next two miles south.
 Instead of continuing, we crossed to the bayside and rode through Little Conch Key, a funky island with old cottages, mobile homes, views of the water and lots of general Keys flavor.
 From there, we turned around at MM 62 and headed back.
+It’s not an extensive bike ride, but it’s a nice one.

 Lower Keys to Key West